Madrid, 1987

 The total runtime of Madrid, 1987 is 104 minutes (1h 44m).
 Ensuring you have enough time for the full cinematic experience.

-Analyzing the audience sentiment, IMDb rating of 6.5/10, and global collection metrics, Madrid, 1987 stands as a successful venture for the creators.
-It remains an essential piece of the 2012 cinematic year.
+Analyzing the overall audience sentiment, verified rating of 6.5/10, and global performance metrics, Madrid, 1987 is classified as a HIT.
+It remains an essential part of the 2012 cinematic calendar.

 Frequently Asked Questions